fredhutchio/inkscape-tutorial/README.md

 * Click objects again to be able to rotate and skew them.
 * Objects have an order of what is on top of what, and you can change that using buttons in the Selection Tool Control Bar.
 * There is a button on the right of the Tool Control Bar to determine if stretching an object changes line thickness or not.
-* If you mess something up, you have infinite undo!
+* If you mess something up, you have infinite undo (Ctrl-Z)!
+You can re-do as well (Ctrl-Shift-Z).

 ## Shapes
 * Circles: Tool Control Bar can give you partial circles.